sparklabnyc/tropical_cyclones_educational_attainment_2022/README.md

 c_18_hurricane_did_lagged - national model with state-specific effects for hurricanes; lagged

+c_19_hurricane_did_once - national model with state-specific effects for hurricanes only; in counties with only one hurricane in the timeframe

-c_19_tc_did_lagged - national model with state-specific effects for all tropical cyclones; lagged
+c_20_cyclone_did_once - national model with state-specific effects for tropical cyclones; in counties with only one tropical cyclone in the timeframe

 ## Model processing (model_processing) list: